 GAMMADIST

-The GAMMADIST function is used to calculate the gamma distribution probability for a given value.
-It is commonly applied in statistical analysis to model continuous random variables with positive skewness.
+The GAMMADIST function calculates the gamma distribution probability for a specified value.
+It is used in statistical analysis to model continuous random variables with positive skewness.

 Syntax 🔗